 A final word about another martyred Thomas, More, whose head, I was surprised to discover, after being displayed on London bridge as a warning to other potential ‘traitors’, was entombed in the family parish of Saint Dunstan’s, nearby the house of his daughter Margaret, who had married Will Roper.
 (A plaque still stands outside their former house).

 Saint Dunstan’s, like most other churches, was turned to Anglican use, and one is surprised to see that the small, stone mediaeval church is now bedecked with all things More, from stained-glass images, to his resting place roped off, candles burning, a veritable ‘Catholic’ shrine.

-Like Becket, I wonder if the head of the good Christian humanist there under the vault, smiling at the irony.
-The Faith really is indestructible, and what allows Anglicancism in any way to survive, like any other religion, is its connection to the universal truth and beauty of Catholicism.
+Like Becket, I wonder if the head of the good Christian humanist there under the vault, is smiling at the irony.
+The Faith really is indestructible, and what allows Anglicancism to survive, like any other religion, is its connection to the universal truth and beauty of Catholicism.
 (Which is why the newly-instituted Anglican usage is so attractive, evoking the beauty of Tudor-era Catholicism; Henry was nothing if not a staunch stickler for liturgy).